Financial Samurai

 The above is a picture of me sitting on a lanai, looking down the southeast coast of Oahu towards Koko Head.
 This dream home is on Blackpoint Road in the exclusive Kahala/Diamond Head neighborhood.
 Since I was a kid, I’ve always dreamed about living here one day.
 But I’ve come to realize my childhood dream will likely never come true.

-The asking price for this 6,000 sqft Kahala home with 4 bedrooms and 4 bathrooms is $3.5 million ($583/sqft).
+The asking price back in 2015 for this 6,000 sqft Kahala home with 4 bedrooms and 4 bathrooms was $3.5 million ($583/sqft).
 The lower level is a 1,800 sqft rental apartment that is going for a below market rate rent of $2,500 a month.
-Therefore, the main house is therefore not that huge. $3.5 million is actually great value given the view and the size of the house.
-Other houses in Kahala are easily asking for $900/sqft or more.
+Therefore, the main house is therefore not that huge.

 If I was able to get rich and had $4 million cash, I would buy this house in a heartbeat.
 But it needs at least $300,000 in renovations given it is quite dated.
-I can’t even imagine what the remodeling permits would cost on a project that big.
+I can't even imagine what the remodeling permits would cost on a project that big.
 But the lanai and the spectacular view are priceless.
-All I think about when I’m looking for my dream home is being able to sit outside in 72-85 degree weather with an ice cold beer and write about various adventures.

 Calculate How Long It Takes To Afford A Dream Home

-Everybody’s dream home and desires are different.
-Some people want to get rich fast, others are content with a slower path to greater wealth.
-And others don’t want to be rich, just comfortable.
-I’m using a home as an example in our discussion on ways to get rich because it is almost always the biggest ticket item people want to purchase.
-I personally don’t give a crap about driving a fancy car anymore.
-If I did, I wouldn’t be rolling in a Honda Fit, baby.
+I'm using a dream home as an example in our discussion on ways to get rich because it is almost always the biggest ticket item people want to purchase.
+I personally don't give a crap about driving a fancy car anymore.
+If I did, I wouldn't be rolling in a Honda Fit, baby.

 Here’s how long it would take a person who joins an investment bank right out of undergrad to save up $4 million dollars assuming steady promotions and pay raises, 25 years of surviving economic cycles, and consistently saving 50% of his or her income without fail.